-I am Professor of Strategic Theory and Head of Department.
+I am Professor of Strategic Theory and served as Head of Department until August 2019.
 I completed my PhD at King’s under the supervision of Sir Lawrence Freedman in 1991.
 I gained an MA in War Studies from KCL in 1987, and a BScEcon in International Politics and Strategic Studies from the University of Wales, Aberystwyth in 1985.
 Before joining the Department of War Studies in 1997 I was a civil servant at the Ministry of Defence serving as a Senior Lecturer in the Department of History and International Affairs at the Royal Naval College, Greenwich.
 I was also one of the first academics to serve with the newly created Defence Studies Department, Joint Services Command and Staff College.
 In 1986 I was a Robert Schuman Scholar with the Directorate-General of Research at the European Parliament, Luxembourg.
 I have also held posts as Lecturer in the Department of History, National University of Singapore (1992-1995) and Consultant and Principal Lecturer at the Institute of Defence and Strategic Studies, Nanyang Technological University (1997-2001).
 In 1998 I was elected a Fellow of the Royal Society of the Arts.
 In addition to my duties at King’s I am also a Visiting Professor at the Norwegian Defence College where I lecture on the Professional Advanced Intelligence Course.

 I have taught in a wide range of settings at undergraduate and postgraduate levels both at King’s and elsewhere.
 In 2003 I founded the Masters in Intelligence and International Security.
 This was the first free standing masters level degree programme that was separate from the traditional MA in War Studies, which up until that point had been the only post-graduate degree offered by the department.
 The MA in Intelligence and International Security pioneered the way for the expansion of the Department’s wide-ranging suite of MA programmes.
 The MA is now established as one of the most popular masters programmes in the Department.
 I was the Programme Director of the MA in Intelligence and International Security between 2003 and 2009.